hoodlm/hn_offline/README.md

 # What's the purpose of this?

-I use it to use Hacker News like a "newspaper" instead of a constantly- changing page that I try to check every day or even multiple times a day to see if there's something new.
+I use it to use Hacker News like a "newspaper" instead of a constantly changing page that I try to check every day or even multiple times a day to see if there's something new.

-I run a weekly cronjob that refreshes an offline copy on a local web server.
+I run a weekly cronjob that refreshes an offline copy from earlier in the week on a local web server.
 Then, I can point my browser at that local copy instead of at news.ycombinator.com.

 # Is this allowed?